Iowa renewal guide

 Insurance Requirements

-- Workers' Compensation: Required if the contractor has employees
+- Workers' compensation: required if the contractor has employees

 *Disclaimer: This information is provided for general reference only and does not constitute legal advice.
 Always verify current requirements directly with the Iowa Electrical Examining Board.*